Domino tilings of cylinders: the domino group and connected components under flips: Thin rectangles

 For $M = 3$ and $M = 4$ the map $\phi$ constructed above is an isomorphism.
 For $M \ge 5$ this is not the case; indeed, $\Tw|_{\ker(\phi) \cap G^{+}_{\cD}}$ is surjective.
 We do not provide a proof of this claim here, but it follows easily from \cite{primeiroartigo}.
 The construction above is inspired by the results of \cite{primeiroartigo}; we focus here on the coefficients of highest degree of the Laurent polynomial $P_{\bt} \in \ZZ[q,q^{-1}]$.

 \goodbreak

 \begin{remark} A construction similar to the proof of Lemma \ref{lemma:thin} proves that a few other quadriculated disks are likewise not regular.
 Consider, for instance, the disk $\cD$ in Figure \ref{fig:nonregulart}.
 The floors $f_0$ and $f_1$ shown in the same figure have the same property as the floors of the same name in the proof for rectangles $[0,2]\times[0,M]$, $M$ odd.
 Indeed, it is easy to check that they belong to the boundary of no $2$-cell.
-We therefore here also have a surjective homomorphism $\phi: G_{\cD} \to G_2 = F_2 \ltimes \ZZ/(2)$. \end{remark}
+We therefore here also have a surjective homomorphism $\phi: G_{\cD} \to G_2 = F_2 \ltimes \ZZ/(2)$.
+See \cite{marreiros} for far more on irregular disks. \end{remark}